 Digital marketing is a field of opportunity.
 First of all, you have plenty of jobs available: Experts say we will need 150,000 digital marketing professionals by 2020.
 Secondly, you have so many areas to choose from, including advertising, growth hacking, email, mobile, social media, and of course SEO.
 Third, this is a domain with a place for just about anyone.
 The digital marketing field needs people who are creative and those who can write, but also people who are analytical and those who can think on their feet.

 Is there a place for you in the digital marketing domain?
 Probably!
 If you’re considering digital marketing as a career field, start by getting a certification so you’ll have both the knowledge and the credibility.
-The Digital Marketing Associate Certification Training offered by Simplilearn will give you a solid foundation in digital marketing principles and legitimacy when you start applying for jobs.
+The Digital Marketing Specialist Training offered by Simplilearn will give you a solid foundation in digital marketing principles and legitimacy when you start applying for jobs.
 This training is approved by the Online Marketing Certified Professional (OMCP®).

 Upskilling in Digital Marketing by Learning SEO